JVT038/MetaTube/README.md

 - [ ] Make a CLI to download and match music
 - [ ] Store the information of downloaded songs in a SQL database
 - [ ] Make it mobile-friendly
-- [X] Use Sponsorblock and yt-dlp to automatically skip intro and outro
+- [X] Use Sponsorblock and yt-dlp to automatically skip fragments
 - [ ] Build a logger
-- [X] Manually edit metadata of file, before and after download
+- [X] Manually edit metadata of file, before the download
+- [ ] Manually edit metadata of file, after the download
 - [X] Select output type (coding, extension, etc.)
 - [ ] Switch from AJAX to websockets
 - [ ] Hardware acceleration with FFmpeg